Madhumidha28/School_Time_Table_Templete/README.md

 ## Perspectives Covered

-  1.**Horizontal Timetable** – Days in rows, periods in columns.
+  - **Horizontal Timetable** – Days in rows, periods in columns.
-  2.**Vertical Timetable** – Time slots in rows, days in columns.
+  - **Vertical Timetable** – Time slots in rows, days in columns.
-  3.**Comprehensive School Timetable** – A professional layout including Morning Assembly, Break, Lunch, and signature sections.
+  - **Comprehensive School Timetable** – A professional layout including Morning Assembly, Break, Lunch, and signature sections.
   ***For brevity, Monday is fully detailed in the comprehensive version; other days follow the same pattern.***

 ## Comparison

   1.**Horizontal Timetable**
-      ✅ Easy to compare all periods for a single day.
+      - ✅ Easy to compare all periods for a single day
-      ❌ Can become too wide on smaller screens, requiring horizontal scrolling.
+      - ❌ Can become too wide on smaller screens, requiring horizontal scrolling

   2.**Vertical Timetable**
-      ✅ Easy to see what is scheduled at the same time across different days.
+      - ✅ Easy to see what is scheduled at the same time across different days
-      ❌ Longer vertical layout, leading to repeated headings and more scrolling.
+      - ❌ Longer vertical layout, leading to repeated headings and more scrolling

   3.**Comprehensive Timetable**
-      ✅ Realistic school format, well-organized, with additional details for authenticity.
+      - ✅ Realistic school format, well-organized, with additional details for authenticity
-      ❌ Requires more space; may need formatting adjustments for printing.
+      - ❌ Requires more space; may need formatting adjustments for printing.

 ## Learning Path